 “if you’d picture romance with taper candles over dinner, and sexual relationship as a queen bed, I would try picturing the queerplatonic as string lights over tea and a bunk bed with tin can-and-wire phones between them.
 The same, but not.”Aromantics wiki

-The entire story is one long battle between desire and restraint.
+The entire story is one long big struggle between desire and restraint.
 The playwright uses food as children’s books use food — as a highly sensuous experience, where other works use sex.

-Mansfield tended to leave self-revelations off the page.
+Mansfield tended to leave anagnorises off the page.
 They happened between the gaps.

 In the gaps of “Psychology”, the playwright does seem to realise something, though in true modernist style, she probably doesn’t fully understand it.